semanticClimate/p/en/posts/climate_knowledge_hunt_event_may_23_report.md

 date: 2023-05-27
 description: All About Our Hack Day in May 2023!
 author: the team
+summary: Summary of Our Hack Day in May 2023!
 tags:
   - event report
   - outreach